Shaymine/MARNet/README.md

 Our open-source code for BackDoor Attack against Value-decomposition Cooperative Multi-Agent Reinforcement Learning.
 The code is based on the [RIIT repository](https://github.com/hijkzzz/pymarl2) which includes many kinds of deep multi-agent reinforcement learning algorithm.
 We implement our backdoor attack code in this framework.

+## Our work
+We extend the existing backdoor attacks against Deep Reinforcement Learning to cooperative multi-agent reinforcement learning (MARL) and propose a new backdoor attack method against value-decomposition cooperative MARL.
+Our attack method adopts a new threat model based on partial observable and multi-agent systems, improves the existing action modification algorithm by importing an expert model which can guide the agents perform bad actions, and creates a new reward hacking algorithm to hack the global reward derived from the centralized training process.

+Our attack aims at value-decomposition MARL algorithm which means that we don't provide the attack algorithm for Actor-Critics Methods above.

 ## Python MARL framework

 PyMARL is [WhiRL](http://whirl.cs.ox.ac.uk)'s framework for deep multi-agent reinforcement learning and includes implementations of the following algorithms: